uncomfyhalomacro/uncomfyhalomacro.github.io/content/_index.md

 - 🪟 Zellij
 - ✍️ Kakoune

+I am also knowledgeable using VSCode, and vim.
+I often use `docker` and `podman` to generate custom containers for software development.

 ## Planning to Learn

+I am planning to learn the following languages/software and their ecosystem in no particular order:

 - 🩸 Elixir
+- ☕ Java
+- 🦫 Go
+- 🟠 C
+- 🎼 C#
 - 🌈 Gleam
+- 🕸️ K8s
+- 🎼 Ansible

+## Career Prospects

+My plan in the future is to become either a desktop engineer building meaningful interfaces between users and software, or become a systems engineer building tools and maintaining platforms.
+Although, I am quite not sure where to go, I will just continue learning and hopefully, those experiences will narrow down to a preferred profession.

 # 🤗 Open Source Experience